GravityKit/GravityView/readme.txt

 * Fixed: Dutch (Netherlands) `nl_NL` translation file fixed
 * Fixed: Divi theme shortcode buttons and modal form added to Edit View screen
 * Fixed: Possible for Approve Entries checkbox to use the wrong Form ID
+* Fixed: Search issues with special characters
-* Fixed: Searches that contained ampersands `&` were not working
+    - Searches that contained ampersands `&` were not working
+    - Searches containing plus signs `+` were not working
-* Fixed: Search Bar "Select" input type would not show current search if search term contained an `&`
+    - The "Select" Search Bar input type would not show the active search if search term contained an `&`
 * Tweak: Use system fonts instead of Open Sans in the admin
 * Modified: The default setting for "No-Conflict Mode" is now "On".
 GravityView _should look good_ on your site!